Davidchristy/ProjectTracker/README.md

 * Separate out necessary data with data that should be made by each user, so we can blow this out to allow other instances to be made.
+* Popup box on bottom right should give warnings and errors and success messages all in one place.

  * 404 Page